 Sexual harassment is against the law.
-Harassment on the basis of sex is a violation of federal law.
-Unwelcome sexual advances, requests for sexual favors and other verbal or physical contact of a sexual nature (explicit or implicit that creates an intimidating, hostile or offensive working environment) constitutes sexual harassment.
+Harassment based on sex is a violation of federal law.
+Unwelcome sexual advances, requests for sexual favors, and other verbal or physical contacts of a sexual nature (explicit or implicit that creates an intimidating, hostile, or offensive working environment) constitute sexual harassment.